Health and Safety Executive

 It is not enough to say that dust and fume is invisible under normal (and sometimes murky) lighting.
 Remember - dust which is normally invisible can still be harmful.

 You will need to assess the extent of exposure to dust and fume to see if the controls are adequate.
-You may need to take samples of the air.
-You may be able to see dust releases using a bright light source or use smoke tubes to follow air currents.
+You may need to do air monitoring.
+You may be able to see dust releases invisible to the eye by using a bright light source (Tyndall beam) and use smoke tubes or a smoke generator to follow air currents.

 This is detailed specialist work and may need to be carried out under the supervision of an experienced occupational hygienist.
 You have an important role in making sure that the sampling takes place for a representative proportion of the working shift under typical working conditions.
 The people who actually do the work and breathe the air also have a key role in helping with the assessment.
 Make sure that you consult them about the actual working methods adopted and the true representative nature of the sampling, and inform them of the results of the assessment.